 We have three options available:

-Option 2 KING'S HORSE: You will be able to ride and care for a horse, as if it were your own, shared with one other pupil.
+Option 2 – KING'S HORSE PACKAGE: You will be able to ride and care for a horse, as if it were your own.

 If you already keep your own horse locally we can help you to integrate riding into your school day.
 A timetable will be in place to enable pupils to ride and care for their horses on a regular basis.